Fairfax County, Virginia: Economy

 In 2007, a U.S. Department of Labor study described Fairfax County as the second economic pillar of the Washington metropolitan area economy after Washington, D.C.; in November 2007, Time magazine described it as "one of the great economic success stories of our time."

 Fairfax County's economy revolves around professional services and technology.
 Many residents work for the government or contractors of the federal government.
 The government is the largest employer, with Fort Belvoir in southern Fairfax the county's single largest source of federal employment.
 Fairfax County has a gross county product of approximately $95 billion.

 Major employers in the county include Airbus, Volkswagen Group of America, Hilton Worldwide, DXC Technology, Northrop Grumman, Science Applications International Corporation (SAIC), Leidos, Booz Allen Hamilton, Gannett, Capital One, General Dynamics, ICF International, Freddie Mac, Sallie Mae, ManTech International, Mars, NII, and NVR.
-The county is home to seven Fortune 500 company headquarters, 11 Hispanic 500 companies, and five companies on the Black Enterprise 500 list.
+The county is home to eleven Fortune 500 company headquarters, 11 Hispanic 500 companies, and five companies on the Black Enterprise 500 list.

 The county's economy is supported by the Fairfax County Economic Development Authority, which provides services and information to promote Fairfax County as a leading business and technology center.
 The FCEDA is the nation's largest non-state economic development authority.
 Fairfax County is also home to the Northern Virginia Technology Council, a trade association for local technology companies.
 Fairfax County has a higher concentration of high-tech workers than Silicon Valley.